Mumpiz/MagicDungeon/README.md

 # MagicDungeon

-MagicDungeon is a startingpoint for a rouglike dungeon crawler game.
+MagicDungeon is a startingpoint for a roguelike dungeon crawler game.
 Each dungeon is randomly generated.
 Each item the player can find is generated (not precoded).
 So there are thousands of possible items.